SEO Best Practices: A Complete Guide

 Start with Content Quality

 High-quality, original content matters more than ever.
-Search engines are designed to surface pages written for people first and search engines second.
+Search engines are designed to surface pages written for people first and search engines second — a principle Google formalised in its guidance on creating helpful content.
 That means covering a topic thoroughly, answering the questions your audience is really asking, and demonstrating first-hand experience.
 Thin pages that merely repeat what everyone else has said struggle to compete.
 Before publishing, ask whether your page is the most useful result a searcher could land on.
 If it is not, keep improving it.

 Match Search Intent

 Every query carries an intent: to learn, to compare, to buy, or to navigate.
 Ranking well means giving searchers exactly the format they expect.
-Informational queries deserve clear explanations and examples; commercial queries deserve comparisons and proof.
+Informational queries deserve clear explanations and examples; commercial queries — think "how much does it cost to build a mobile app" — deserve comparisons, real numbers and proof.
 Study the pages currently ranking for your target keyword and make sure your content fits the same intent before trying to outdo them on depth and clarity.

 Get Technical SEO Right

-Even the best content underperforms if search engines cannot crawl, render, and understand it.
+Even the best content underperforms if search engines cannot crawl, render, and understand it, which is why a fast, technically sound website is the foundation everything else builds on.
 Focus on the fundamentals:

 - Fast page load times, because speed affects both rankings and conversions